mzfr/go-gtfo/readme.md

 Reimplementation of my tool [gtfo](https://github.com/mzfr/gtfo) in Go.

 I'm mostly doing this as a means of learning Go as it seemed like a nice first project to start with.
-Also it's much easier to make binaries from Go scripts.
+Also, it's much easier to make binaries from Go scripts.

 ## Gallery